SSH and FTP

 FTP is a legacy protocol used to move files between a client and a server.

 - The Flaw: It is completely Unencrypted.
-Your username and password are sent in plaintext over the wire.
+Your username, password, and file contents are sent in plaintext over the wire.
+It is highly vulnerable to packet sniffing.

 3. Interactive: SSH Key Exchange